Israeli occupation of the West Bank

 Israel has controversially, and in contravention of international law, established numerous Jewish settlements throughout the West Bank.
 The United Nations Security Council has repeatedly affirmed that settlements in that territory are a "flagrant violation of international law", most recently in 2016 with United Nations Security Council Resolution 2334.
-The International Court of Justice has also found that the establishment of Israeli settlements is illegal under international law.
+The ICJ has also found that the establishment of Israeli settlements is illegal under international law.
 The creation and ongoing expansion of the settlements have led to Israel's policies being criticized as an example of settler colonialism.
 (Note: The Hebrew word for Jewish settlement across the Green Line is hitnakhalut and for "settlers", mitnakhalim implying an inheritance (nakhal), whereas the contemporary Palestinian Arabic term for them, mustawtinin, etymologically suggests those who have taken root, or indigenized natives, a term that historically has not borne negative connotations.
 "There was nothing derogatory or prejudicial in the use of the term al-mustawtinin, nor did it apply to Jews alone.
 It could refer equally to any Muslim who had recently taken up residence in Jerusalem but who had been born elsewhere within the Empire".
 Down to 1948, Palestinians called Zionist settlements (but not traditional Jewish communities such as those in Hebron, Tiberias and Jerusalem whose residents were often called Yahud awlad Arab, "Arab Jews/Jews who are the sons of Arabs") kubaniya (companies) or musta'amara/mustawtana only in the written language, and settlers khawaja (master, foreigner), musta'amara (colony, implying invasion and musta'amarin (colonizers) entered colloquial usage after 1948.
 From 1967 to 1993, al-mustawtin ("one who has turned the land into his homeland") and al mustawtana came to the fore to denote, respectively, settlers and settlements in the West Bank and Gaza.)